 By John Crouch and Sarah Panariello

-This year's legislative session includes many modest but salutary amendments to make family life and family law a little more efficient and fair.
-But alas, the fairest of all were the first to fall.
-There are also immense amounts of political legislation that will have various side effects on families and family law cases.
-So there are several bills making more or less significant changes to family law practice.
-But there are many more that will affect families and will work their way into family law cases.
+This year's legislative session included many modest but salutary amendments to make family life and family law a little more efficient and fair.
+There were also immense amounts of mostly political legislation that will have various side effects on families and work their way into family law cases.
+59 of the former and 46 of the latter passed.
+But another 109 of the family law/family life bills we were tracking are now dead, at least for this year.

-This blog post is being updated throughout the legislative season to track all family-law bills (see below), and many bills on other topics that could affect family life and family law cases.
+This post has been updated throughout the legislative season to track all family-law bills, and many bills on other topics that will affect family life and family law cases.
 They are listed below based on what stage of the becomes-a-law process they are at, and then, within that, by subject.
 If anything is incomplete or not up to date, please inform us by commenting.